 You can have as many [resource/name] sections as you want; this allows you to define many different resources.
 Each [resource/name] section must reference one (and one only) [auth/name] section (by its auth key).

-Resources currently come in several flavours, distinguished by the value of the type key:
+Resources currently come in several flavours, distinguished by the value of the type key.
+Valid values for the type=. . . configuration line are listed in the table below.